what to do if wegovy leaked out of injection site

 In conclusion, missing a weave of your Wegovy dosage is not a cause for panic.
 Like realising you've forgotten an ingredient halfway through cooking, it's usually recoverable and won't ruin the entire recipe.
 However, consistently missing doses can affect your treatment and should be avoided.

 Always remember to get in touch with your healthcare professional with your concerns.
-Whether you have missed a dose, found that the wegovy leaked out of the injection site, or you are experiencing any discomfort or peculiar symptoms, consulting professionals should be your first step.
+Whether you have missed a dose, found that the Wegovy leaked out of the injection site, or you are experiencing any discomfort or peculiar symptoms, consulting professionals should be your first step.

 Please note that the information provided here is merely a guide.
 It is not a replacement for personal medical advice from your healthcare provider and is meant to help you understand when to contact your GP or pharmacist about a missed dose.